Peoria High School

-The WhyTry Program is taught in the classroom setting in 22 minute sessions.
+The WhyTry Program was taught in a classroom setting in 22-minute sessions.

-Four years ago, 43-year-old Brett Elliott came on as principal at one of the lowest-scoring high schools in Illinois on standardized reading, math, and science exams.
+43-year-old Brett Elliott came on as principal at one of the lowest-scoring high schools in Illinois on standardized reading, math, and science exams.
 Behavioral referrals amounted to a mindboggling 19,500 in the previous school year, and the number of out-of-school suspensions was also significant for a student population of only 1,600.
-Worse, these were only symptoms of a bigger problem: a punitive school culture where the staff and students didn’t trust each other.
+Even worse, these were only symptoms of a bigger problem: a punitive school culture where the staff and students didn’t trust each other.

 Elliott, who had been working as an assistant principal at a local middle school, was called in by the superintendent to turn things around.
 He took the assignment seriously, jumping into the trenches starting day 1.

 It didn’t take him long to figure out what was needed: a way for students and teachers to build meaningful, trusting relationships and speak a common language.
 What he discovered was the WhyTry Program.
 “It just fit hand in hand with what we wanted to do,” he said.